dani8439/.github/CONTRIBUTIONS.md

 Send the [pull request](https://docs.github.com/en/pull-requests), make requested changes, and get merged.

+# Dev Environment

 # Style Guide / Coding conventions

 ### Commit Messages

 * Limit the first line of the commit message (message summary) to 72 characters or less
-* Use the present tense and imperative mood when providing a description of what you did
+* Use the present tense ("Add feature" not "Added feature") and imperative mood ("Move cursor to..." not "Moves cursor to...") when providing a description of what you did
-* If your PR addresses an issue, reference it in the body of the commit message
+* If your PR addresses an issue, reference it in the body of the commit message.
 * See the rest of the conventions [here](https://gist.github.com/ljharb/772b0334387a4bee89af24183114b3c7)

 #### Commit message example